Environmental Conversations

 wp.stolaf.edu/encon/

-Environmental Conversations — or “EnCon” as it is known on campus — is an interdisciplinary learning community open to all St. Olaf students interested in an integrated exploration of environmental questions, challenges, and possibilities.
+Environmental Conversations — or “ENCON” as it is known on campus — is an interdisciplinary learning community open to all St. Olaf students interested in an integrated exploration of environmental questions, challenges, and possibilities.
 As a first-year conversation program, students take three sequenced courses (one each semester and one during January term) that fulfill three OLE Core curriculum requirements.
-Students who go on to major or concentrate in Environmental Studies also receive credit for ENVST 137: Introduction to Environmental Studies.
+Students who go on to major or concentrate in Environmental Studies also receive credit for ENVST 137 Introduction to Environmental Studies.

-The Environmental Conversations curriculum is shaped by guiding questions and delivered in an integrated, collaborative fashion wherein teaching faculty work together to create and teach EnCon courses.
+The Environmental Conversations curriculum is shaped by guiding questions and delivered in an integrated, collaborative fashion wherein teaching faculty work together to create and teach ENCON courses.
 Because the program’s faculty hail from a variety of academic disciplines, students can expect to encounter methods and material from the social sciences, arts and humanities, and natural sciences.

 Intended Learning Outcomes for the Program